JeffMcClintock/VST3_MIDI_extension/README.md

 Both MIDI 1.0 or MIDI 2.0 protocol is supported (the plugin can choose).

+##credits
+Based on the VST3 SDK provided by Steinberg Media Technologies.
+Thanks to reuk on the JUCE forum for the initial idea.
+Thanks to Jeff McClintock for typing it up and testing it.

 ## How to use

 Add the contents of this repo to you plugin project.